 We know from the rate books that following the death of George’s wife, Mary in 1876 his house was passed to Fanny Wise.
 Fanny was the widow of George’s nephew, Jesse Wise, who had died in 1875.

 Fanny Wise – the 1880 and 1885 Rate Books show that Fanny Wise was the owner of the property.
 The 1880 Rate Book and 1881 census show she was living there.
 The census shows Fanny was a widow aged 54 born in Thornbury.
 She was living with her daughter, called Fanny E. Wise, an upholstress aged 27 who was born in Bristol and two boarders, Robert Cotton, a grocer’s assistant aged 22 from Freshwater in Hampshire and Charles W. Wells, a solicitor’s clerk aged 21 born in Thornbury.
-The census indicates that Fanny was sharing the house with Charles Browning and his family.
+Interestingly Charles Wells seems to have had another occupation as the trade directory for 1885 shows that he was the treasurer and secretary of the Thornbury Reading Rooms.
+The 1881 census also indicates that Fanny was sharing the house with Charles Browning and his family.
 Charles was a retired draper aged 43 born in Bath.
 He was living with his wife, Frances aged 41 from Liverpool and their niece, Mary Greenway aged 6 from Hambrook.
 Charles had moved to Thornbury to take over as landlord at the Beaufort Arms at 57 High Street, but in 1880 he had handed over this role to his son-in law.

 The 1885 Rate Book shows Fanny had moved elsewhere although she still owned the property.
 The 1890 Rate Book and 1891 census show Fanny had sold the house and she was running a lodging house in Redland Terrace, Westbury, Bristol.
 Her daughter, Fanny was still living at home and working as an upholstress.
 Fanny died in 1897 aged 69.
 Click here to read more about Fanny